TheVisualHub/DataAlchemy/README.md

 # ⭐ Detailed README is coming soon ⭐

-**Integrative Data Analysis (IDA)** refers to the process of combining and analyzing data from multiple sources—often with different structures, formats, or measurement levels—to extract comprehensive and meaningful insights.
+### **Integrative Data Analysis (IDA)** refers to the process of combining and analyzing data from multiple sources—often with different structures, formats, or measurement levels—to extract meaningful insights:

-## Key Elements of Integrative Data Analysis

 ### 📡 Combining Multiple Data Sources
 Bringing together data from different sources such as: